jaykumar-mansuria/AttendanceFormUsingShiny/README.md

 5) Registration ID is Mandatory and Name, EMail ID are kept as optional

 How to Run:
-1) Download the RWebApp Folder Contents and Open the app.R file in R Studio and Use Run App Option
+1) Download the Project/or clone it
+2) Go to RWebApp Folder and Open the app.R file in R Studio
+3) Use Run App Option

 Prerequisites:
-1) Shiny
+1) R, RStudio
+2) Shiny(R Package)

 Running Instances of App:
 We have also deployed this code in to shinyapps.io below is the link